Endzone Economics

 Things are starting to heat up so stay tuned and wait for our issue next week for more interesting stories like this.

-This is a two-way conversation so don’t forget to reply to this email with a feedback, we go through all our replies.
+BTW this is a two-way conversation so don’t forget to reply to this email with a feedback, we go through all our replies.

 And do refer us to a friend you would want to make a part of this conversation.